Gold falls Rs 116; silver tumbles Rs 1,291

 In the international market, gold was trading lower at USD 1,898 per ounce and silver was flat at USD 27.74 per ounce.

 “Gold prices traded weak with spot gold prices at COMEX (New York-based commodities exchange) trading at USD 1,898 per ounce on Wednesday,” said HDFC Securities Senior Analyst (Commodities) Tapan Patel.
-(AGENCIES)
+(PTI)